 Other places that come highly recommended by locals, and friends, include:

 The Pantry, 1820 Cerrillos Road: A local’s place that was recommended to me.

 Jambo Café, 2010 Cerrillos Rd.: African Swahili food in a restaurant with colorful painted walls and African art.

 Midtown Bistro, at 901 W. San Mateo Road.

 Horseman’s Haven: 4353 Cerrillos Rd.
 Known for its casual, New Mexican cuisine.

-Shake Foundation: Located at 631 Cerrillos Rd., this is a popular spot known for their green chile cheeseburgers and other burgers.
-Santa Fe Bite is also known for their green chile cheeseburgers.
+Santa Fe Bite is also known for their green chili cheeseburgers.
 311 Old Santa Fe Trail.

 Ten Thousand Waves is a popular spot for spa services just outside of town.
 Their new restaurant, Izanami, has gotten some great recent press for excellent Japanese food.

 The Wall Street Journal in a recent article recommends Cafe Castro features native New Mexican cuisine at 2811 Cerrillos Rd.